kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/basic_auth/_index.md

             hashedPassword: "8BvzLUO9IfGPGGsPnAgSu1"
 {{< /highlight >}}

-To switch to SHA1 encryption, the following config would support the same user list (with updated salted and hashed passwords):
+You can change the encryption algorithm for the hashed password to SHA1 as shown in the following example.
+In this example, the username and salt remain the same and the hashedPassword needs to be recalculated and updated.

 {{< highlight shell "hl_lines=10" >}}
 apiVersion: enterprise.gloo.solo.io/v1